Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Discussion

-To investigate these inconsistencies, we further analyze two types of failure.
-First, we identify ``Helpful'' notes with no meaningful connection between their claims and cited evidence (exemplified in Figure \ref{fig:relevance-err}) where the referenced sources provide no factual grounding for the note’s argument.
-Second, we perform a focused qualitative study on 89 notes that our framework rates as relevant but incorrect, yet were judged as helpful by humans.
-Two human experts collaboratively reviewed and discussed these cases to reach consensus on error attribution.
-As shown in Figure~\ref{fig:human-errors-dist}, three recurring causes emerge: \textbf{(1)} \textit{Lack of Evidence Support}, where the note’s claims are not substantiated by its cited sources; \textbf{(2)} \textit{Misinterpretation of Source Content}, where the note distorts or misrepresents factual details; and \textbf{(3)} \textit{Overgeneralization}, where the note makes broad or exaggerated conclusions not supported by the evidence.
+To investigate these inconsistencies, we analyze two types of failures among notes mislabeled by humans as ``\textit{Helpful}.''
+First, some notes exhibit little to no meaningful connection between their claims and the cited evidence (Figure~\ref{fig:relevance-err}), indicating weak or spurious grounding in supporting sources.
+Second, we conduct a focused qualitative analysis of 89 notes that our framework deems relevant but incorrect, yet were judged helpful by humans, to better understand systematic errors and common annotation pitfalls.
+Two human experts independently reviewed these cases and reached consensus on error attribution.
+As shown in Figure~\ref{fig:human-errors-dist}, three recurring causes emerge: \textbf{(1)} \textit{Lack of Evidence Support}, where claims are not substantiated by the cited sources; \textbf{(2)} \textit{Misinterpretation of Source Content}, where factual details are distorted or selectively presented; and \textbf{(3)} \textit{Overgeneralization}, where notes draw conclusions not warranted by the evidence.

-These results suggest that human voters often reward stylistic fluency over factual rigor.
-By enforcing sequential checks for relevance and correctness, the hierarchical evaluation in \ours{} substantially reduces false positives and provides a more reliable basis for measuring note helpfulness.
+These findings suggest that human voters often reward stylistic fluency over factual rigor when judging helpfulness, potentially leading to overestimation of note quality.
+By enforcing staged checks for relevance and correctness before assessing helpfulness, \ours{} mitigates this bias, substantially reduces false positives, and provides a more reliable and interpretable basis for helpfulness evaluation.